Years of experience reveal freelance remote content writers made it their job to proofread their own work. Today, this isn’t so much the case.

-Upon completing these steps, you just need to sit back and wait for their approval, which can take between one day and up to two weeks.
+Once you’ve completed these steps, wait for the company to approve your resume.
+This can take between one day and up to two weeks.

-If your profile gets activated (which means it’s been approved) you’ll start getting new project notifications.
+If your profile gets activated (which means it’s been approved) you’ll start landing new jobs.

 Great!
 What’s next?

-Work-from-home freelance proofreaders get to bid on different projects.
-If their bid wins, they receive 60% of the earnings from each job (via PayPal) when they complete their part of work.
+Remote freelance proofreaders bid on different projects.
+If they have the winning bid, they receive 60% of the earnings from each job (via PayPal) when they complete their part of work.

-It’s important to point out that rates vary by project and you may not be offered consistent work on this platform.
+It’s important to point out that rates vary from project to project so you may not have a fixed job on this company platform.

-Wordy is a job board which works on a first-come-first-served basis.
-Freelancers from all around the world can find ad hoc remote proofreading and editing jobs on this platform.
+Wordy is a job board that works on a first-come-first-served basis.
+Freelancers from all around the world can find ad hoc remote proofreading and editing jobs in this company.
 It takes an hour or so to sign up.

 According to Wordy, their editors can earn €30.53 per hour if they work at an average speed.

-What’s more, English does NOT need to be your mother-tongue, but you must pass their test and be well-acquainted with the Wordy style guide.
+What’s more, English must NOT be your mother-tongue, but you must pass their test and be well-acquainted with the Wordy style guide.

 Before you apply for a vacant position at Wordy, you may want to familiarize yourself with:

-- what are the expectations for different types of services they offer (i.e. what tasks you’re likely to be given if you land a job there).
+- expectations for different types of services they offer (i.e. what tasks you’re likely to be given if you land a job there)

-(Note: At the time of writing this article, Wordy website was being updated so they have paused editor registrations and asked applicants to check back in Q1 2020.)
+(Note: At the time of writing this article, Wordy’s website was undergoing an update so they have paused editor registrations)

-Babbletype openly invites dedicated and capable remote proofreaders, transcribers, translators, and writers to join their team as independent contractors.
+Babbletype openly invites dedicated and capable freelance remote proofreaders, transcribers, translators, and writers to join their team.

-Rates typically paid to proofreading contractors who work for Babbletype range between $0.13 and $0.18 per word depending on the language.
+The rate typically paid for a Babbletype proofreader job ranges between $0.13 and $0.18 per word depending on the language.
 They process payments weekly via PayPal.

 - a native speaker proficient in English

-- own a decent computer with a good Internet connection, and
+- own a decent computer with a good Internet connection

 - are preferably located in the UK, USA, Canada, Australia, Ireland or New Zealand.